-Jonas spearheaded GFA’s 2020 Circular Fashion System Commitment, which called upon the fashion industry to take urgent action on circularity.
+Eder-Hansen spearheaded GFA’s 2020 Circular Fashion System Commitment, which called upon the fashion industry to take urgent action on circularity.
 The commitment was signed by 12.5% of the global fashion industry.
-Jonas also actively works with policymakers to align regulation and policy agendas with fashion industry interests.
+Eder-Hansen also actively works with policymakers to align regulation and policy agendas with fashion industry interests.

 Furthermore, he shapes the content for Copenhagen Fashion Summit – the world’s largest event on sustainability in fashion.
 The Summit provides a forum for a vast range of stakeholders, from CEOs to politicians to manufacturers from across the globe, to convene and collaborate.

-With a long career in sustainability, he is regularly interviewed by media to provide his expert insights on the key issues.
-Jonas was formerly Development Director for Danish Fashion Institute.
-Prior to that, he was Research Director at the CBS Centre for Corporate Social Responsibility where he was a major driving force in the establishment and development of the now internationally acclaimed research centre.
+With a long career in sustainability, Eder-Hansen is regularly interviewed by media to provide his expert insights on the key issues.
+Eder-Hansen was formerly Development Director for Danish Fashion Institute.
+Prior to that, he was Research Director at the CBS Centre for Corporate Social Responsibility, where he was a major driving force in the establishment and development of the now internationally acclaimed research centre.

-Beatrice Perlman Ewert joined Global Fashion Agenda in May 2019 as Senior Manager for Global Partnerships, to further strengthen and develop the work with the organisation’s partner circle on the joint mission for a world beyond next season.
+Beatrice Perlman Ewert is the Director of Global partnerships at Global Fashion Agenda (GFA).
+In her role she leads the work with the organisation’s partnerships: strategic and associate partners as well as sponsors for Copenhagen Fashion Summit and CFS+.
 She brings over 10 years of business experience from the fashion industry, from both the high street and luxury segment, of which she dedicated the last five years to sustainability.

-Most recently Perlman Ewert was working as responsible for sustainability steering and development at the H&M Group and as part of its global sustainability management team.
+Before joining GFA, Perlman Ewert was working as responsible for sustainability steering and development at the H&M Group and as part of its global sustainability management team.
 Amongst other things she was working with developing the group’s sustainability strategy and securing implementation of the same.
-Perlman Ewert holds a Master of Science in Economics & Business from Stockholm School of Economics, with a major in International Economics.
+Perlman Ewert holds a Master of Science in Economics and Business from Stockholm School of Economics, with a major in International Economics.

-Casper Strande is Senior Production Manager at Global Fashion Agenda.
+Casper Strande is Senior Production Manager at Global Fashion Agenda (GFA).
 He is leading the planning and execution of all production-related aspects of Copenhagen Fashion Summit, and other events delivered by the company.

-Prior to joining Global Fashion Agenda in 2018, Strande worked in radio and TV, including larger productions as Radio24syv, X Factor and The Voice.
+Prior to joining GFA in 2018, Strande worked in radio and TV, including larger productions as Radio24syv, X Factor and The Voice.

 Strande holds a PB in Media Production and Management from The Danish School of Media and Journalism and a BA in Communication and Digital Media from Aalborg University.